Ali-RS/jme-vehicles/readme.md

     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
 4. Run the [Gradle] wrapper:
-  + using Bash or PowerShell: `./gradlew build`
+  + using Bash or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

 After a successful build,
-Maven artifacts will be found in `MavLibrary/build/libs`.
+Maven artifacts will be found in "MavLibrary/build/libs".

-To install the Maven artifacts to your local Maven repository:
+You can install the artifacts to your local Maven repository:
- + using Bash or PowerShell:  `./gradlew install`
++ using Bash or PowerShell or Zsh: `./gradlew install`
 + using Windows Command Prompt: `.\gradlew install`

-To run the MavDemo1 application:
+You can run the MavDemo1 application:
- + using Bash or PowerShell:  `./gradlew :MavDemo1:run`
++ using Bash or PowerShell or Zsh: `./gradlew :MavDemo1:run`
 + using Windows Command Prompt: `.\gradlew :MavDemo1:run`

-To run the HelloMav application:
+You can run the HelloMav application:
- + using Bash or PowerShell:  `./gradlew :HelloMav:run`
++ using Bash or PowerShell or Zsh: `./gradlew :HelloMav:run`
 + using Windows Command Prompt: `.\gradlew :HelloMav:run`

-To restore the project to a pristine state:
+You can restore the project to a pristine state:
- + using Bash or PowerShell: `./gradlew clean`
++ using Bash or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)